dangazineu/tako/docs/designs/exec-workflow-engine.md

 **✅ Precision Maintained**: The design has actually *gained* precision rather than losing it, with concrete examples, specific timeouts, and clear error handling policies.

 ### 10.2.
 Critical Implementation Questions

-**❓ Run ID Generation and Collision Handling**
-- Multiple references to `<run-id>` but no specification of how IDs are generated
-- What prevents collisions between concurrent executions?
-- What's the ID format and length?
-- **Suggestion**: Specify UUID4 or timestamp-based generation with collision detection.

 ### 10.3.
 Security and Template Safety